iamsmruti/agilecoder-blog/content/posts/understanding-node-js-architecture/index.md

 +++
 date = '2024-11-05T23:16:37+05:30'
 draft = false
-title = 'Understanding Node.js: Architecture and Internal Workings' summary = 'Node.js enables efficient server apps in JavaScript, using a non-blocking, event-driven model.
+title = 'Understanding Node.js Architecture'
+summary = 'Node.js enables efficient server apps in JavaScript, using a non-blocking, event-driven model.
 With Google’s V8 engine and Libuv, it excels at handling asynchronous I/O, ideal for real-time, scalable applications.
 This article dives into its architecture and internal mechanics.' category = 'NodeJS' tags = ['JavaScript', 'Backend', 'V8 Engine', 'Libuv']